Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_lifeinsurance_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_lifeinsurance_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_lifeinsurance_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_lifeinsurance_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_lifeinsurance_first_traitor_ - Default: 0 - Whether only first traitor death pays.\
 _randomat_lifeinsurance_first_per_player_ - Default: 1 - Whether only first death per player pays.\
 _randomat_lifeinsurance_payment_ - Default: 3 - Amount of credits to pay.